 One of the most heavily weighed factors in Google’s PageRank algorithm is mobile compatibility, which plays a significant role in where your website lies on the SERP.
 As mentioned above, over 50% of Google searches are made from mobile devices, and Google wants to make sure that its users are finding results that can suit any device.
 If you're uncertain whether your website is mobile-friendly, visit https://search.google.com/test/mobile-friendly and enter your URL for a free test.

 Not only does responsive design impact your search engine ranking, but using responsive design makes life easier for both the website editor and the website’s user.
 It reduces the amount of time required to maintain the content across multiple pages and optimizes the user experience by conveniently organizing and displaying content in an easily-navigable way.

 Incorporating a responsive design into your website involves developing an HTML code that is displayed consistently across all devices.
 As mobile devices continue to garner more of the search engine market share, having a responsive design is essential to your business’s online presence

-Traktek Partners is a full-service web development, design and digital marketing agency that specializes in responsive design, search engine marketing, lead generation, email marketing and custom application development.Our goal is to grow you brand and effectively expand your business.
+Traktek Partners has been recognized as one of the best user experience agencies in Massachusetts.
+Traktek is a full-service web development, design and digital marketing agency that specializes in responsive design, search engine marketing, lead generation, email marketing and custom application development.Our goal is to grow you brand and effectively expand your business.
 If you’d like to learn more about how we can help you develop a mobile friendly responsive website, please contact us.